Updated: October 30, 2020

 It’s always nice to brainstorm business ideas once in a while.

-But that’s not the case in real life – not only does it take time, effort and money to build a business; there are also as much, if not more, bad business ideas than good ones out there.
+But that’s not the case in real life – not only does it take time, effort, and money to build a business; there are also as many bad business ideas as good ones out there.

 So in today’s world where ideas are cheap, funds are limited and time is a luxury, how do you determine if an idea is actually worth pursuing?

-I did this a few days ago with some friends and here’s what we thought would be good businesses to put up today:
+I did this recently with some friends and here’s what we thought would be good businesses to put up today:

 - A store for affordable gadgets and accessories, a business like CDR King.